Aerial Photography Tips, Camera Settings + Gear Advice

 If I can’t see what the conditions will be like, I’ll always start out with an ISO of 200, aperture of f2.8 and shoot on aperture mode to make it nice and easy during the flight to adjust settings.
 Some photographers prefer shooting purely in manual mode however I love the easy access of aperture mode, especially when photographing aerials because it allows me to concentrate more on composition, and less on the ideal shutter speed and settings.

 Because perspective and distance come in to play, you won’t have to worry about close up objects as most subjects will be of equal distance away from your camera.
 This means, that you’re able to shoot on a wide aperture like f2.8 in order to increase speed!

 However, to give you an idea on the best settings, below I’ve included some aerial images and the exact settings I used to capture the scenes.

-Best Camera + Lenses for Aerial Photos
+Best Camera + Lenses for Aerial Photography

 Shooting aerial images means working with a compact kit so you can take full advantage of your time in the sky.
 You don’t want to waste a moment changing lenses or fussing in your bag so planning your gear beforehand is essential.